 1. What is a Work Permit For a Specific Timeframe?

-Work permits shall be granted to individuals whose work visa application is approved for a maximum of one year provided that it does not exceed the term of the employment contract they signed with the employer, in accordance with International Labour Law No. 6735, which came into force after being published in the Official Gazette on 13.08.2016 and No. 29800.
+Work permits shall be granted to individuals whose work visa application is approved for a maximum of one year provided that it does not exceed the term of the employment contract they signed with the employer, per International Labour Law No. 6735, which came into force after being published in the Official Gazette on 13.08.2016 and No. 29800.

 Foreigners who wish to renew their work visa are permitted a maximum of two years at the conclusion of this time, providing they continue to work in the same employment.
 The third and subsequent applications are awarded a work visa for a maximum of three years.

 2. What is a Work Permit For an Unlimited Duration?

 Foreigners with a long-term residency permit in Turkey and a work permit of at least eight years are eligible to apply for an indefinite work permit.
 Foreigners with a work visa for an extended term are entitled to the same rights as Turkish citizens, except for a few unique restrictions.
 However, they cannot take advantage of entitlements such as military service, employment in government institutions, or the opportunity to vote and be elected.

 3. What is an Independent Work Permit?